mthomas46/Hackathon/services/doc_store/README.md

 ## Document Relationship Graph

-The doc-store provides comprehensive relationship mapping and graph analysis capabilities to understand document interconnections and dependencies:
+The doc_store provides comprehensive relationship mapping and graph analysis capabilities to understand document interconnections and dependencies:

 ### Relationship Types
 - **references**: Document mentions or links to other documents